KILTprotocol/web3-login-demo/README.md

 If you don't have some of the above, don't worry, we help you get them on the sections below.

-After setting up and running this project locally on your computer, you will know how the [login process](#Process) works.
+After setting up and running this project locally on your computer, you will have representation of how the [login process](#Process) works.
 You are free to copy code from here, but we do encourage you to customize the code for your specific use case.
-Just keep in mind the [specifications](https://github.com/KILTprotocol/spec-ext-credential-api) to retain compatibility with the wallets/extensions.
+Just keep in mind to follow the [specifications](https://github.com/KILTprotocol/spec-ext-credential-api) to retain compatibility with the wallets/extensions.

 If you want to implement KILT Login without understanding it, we also have a solution for you.
 There is a [containerized version called openDID](https://github.com/KILTprotocol/openDID).